| AS QUICK AS CAN BE based on

 "This is Princess Artemisia of the Spanish Lowlands," Lee said forcefully, " a recruit to the Seattle Metropolitan Police Department and under my supervision.
 Now tell me what's happened here.
 I understand one of you is a doctor?"

 "Certainly, Inspector," Dr. Reason performed introductions.
-The older woman turned out to be Jill Pollard who owned the theater.
-"Listen, it's very good you're here," they all seemed to agree.
+The first older woman turned out to be Jill Pollard who owned the theater.
+"Listen, it's very good you're here," they all seemed to agree with this statement, as though Lee had a choice.

 "If you'll just come this way," said the doctor. |

-"I'll be interested in her medical history but now I need to look at the room.
+"I'll be interested in her medical history later.
+Right now I need to look at the room.
 Has it been disturbed in any way?"

 "No. We were careful.
 Still nasty to breathe.
 No windows.
 Even though the gas is off at the main and the double doors are open.
 Unbearable."

 The 150 watt lights over the mirror were burning.
-Lee knelt against the left wall by the gas jet which was turned on, the handle parallel with the floor.
-The heater, nozzle and handle, and rug were covered with tawny silt or powder.
-This powder was in a box on the end of the dated dressing table.
-Behind the powder were tubes and pots of makeup and a mirror, then a sink.
-The chair in front of the sink was thrown aside and overturned.
-There were marks in the rug, indicating something or someone had been dragged to the door.
+Lee knelt against the left wall by the gas jet which was still turned on, the handle parallel with the floor.
+The heater, nozzle and handle, and the rug were covered with tawny-colored silt or powder.
+The powder appeared to come from a box on the end of the dated dressing table.
+Behind the box were tubes and pots of makeup and a mirror, then a sink.
+The chair in front of the sink had been overturned and thrown aside.
+Marks on the rug indicated something or someone had been dragged to the door.
 By the sink was a half-empty fifth of Old Mr. Boston Spot Bottle Gin.
-Next to it, an envelope with a different powder.
-Unconsciously marking exhibits, Lee got out of there none too soon.
+Next to it, an envelope with a different, yellower powder.
+Unconsciously marking exhibits, Lee got out of the room none too soon.

 "Pretty self-evident, right?" asked the doctor, unprofessionally.

-"Can you show me the other dressing rooms?"
+"Can you show me around to the other dressing rooms?"

-Ever present Dr. Reason escorted her across the passageway to the star Bill Brown's room where a full table was devoted to well wishing gifts: champagne, books, shirts, cigars, yellow roses and many cards which Lee shamelessly read.
-"From Sammy who can't say thanks" tucked in Richard Russo's latest novel.
+Dr. Reason escorted her across the passageway to the star Bill Brown's room where a full table was devoted to well wishing gifts: champagne, books, shirts, cigars, yellow roses, and many cards which Lee shamelessly read.
+"From Sammy who can't say thanks" tucked inside the front of Richard Russo's latest novel.
 "Here's to you and cheers to you, honey" with a bottle of Dom Perignon.
+Lee spent a moment on Richard Russo.
+She'd been a fan since Nobody's Fool.

-The doctor took her next door to a smaller room assigned to someone named Jules Gray.
+The doctor led her next door to a smaller room.
+The card on the door read Jules Gray.
 In the front pocket of a beautiful white silk shirt Lee found a card that read simply, "from Sammy with love".

 "Nothing wrong with the heaters, is there?" asked earnest Dr. Reason.